 Apply mortar to the wall in limited amounts.
 Do not apply mortar to an area larger than you can add tiles onto in 10 minutes.
 Otherwise, the mortar will start to dry and lose effectiveness.
 Use a notched trowel to spread the mortar.

 Step 3 - Place the Tiles

-Place the first tile of the bottom row beginning at the center line.
+Place the first tile of the bottom row beginning at the centerline.
 Add the next tile in the same row.
 From there, begin to work outwards and upwards until you reach the corners of the shower.
 Use tile spacers to ensure uniformity between tiles.
-A few millimeters should be left between he tiles, as grout must be filled between them later.
+A few millimeters should be left between the tiles, as grout must be filled between them later.

 Step 4 - Adjust Tile Sizes at Corners and Plumbing Fixtures

 With the help of a micro cutter, adjust the sizes of the tiles, depending on their location.
 At corners, tiles might need to be cut to fit.
 Always mark with a pencil the exact location where you will cut the tile.
 Planning, as mentioned previously, is absolutely necessary to get a good result.